Loading…

 A proprietary engine purpose-built for surveillance workloads.
 Every component is designed for maximum throughput, minimal latency, and predictable resource consumption.

-Live monitoring via WebRTC delivers glass-to-glass latency under 500 milliseconds, enabling real-time decision-making for security operations.
+Live monitoring via WebRTC delivers sub-second glass-to-glass live view, enabling real-time decision-making for security operations.
+Contrast that with the multi-second HLS-based viewing typical of cloud VSaaS.

 H.264, H.265 (HEVC), AAC, G.711 (A-law/u-law), G.726, and Opus are processed natively.
 No external transcoding libraries or FFmpeg dependencies.